jvitorsoaress/AspNetCoreWebApi/README.md

 ### Description
 This repo was created for practicing based on the original documentation and save whatever I've learned here.

-Feel free to reach out if you see something wrong or else here.
+Feel free to reach out if you see something wrong or else.

 ### Getting Started